 After removing your jewelry wipe it clean with a soft cloth.
 This will remove any oils from your skin and avoid tarnishing and oxidation.

 Copper and brass like silver will tarnish however, copper and brass are the easiest metals to clean and takes no special chemicals to do so.
-How to cleaning copper will provide you with some solutions to use.
+How to clean copper will provide you with some solutions to use.

 Copper and brass tarnishes beautifully, adding a rich color.
 Some people adore the natural earthy tarnish both copper or brass develops.
 They allow their jewelry to tarnish until it achieves their favorite tones then apply a thin coat of car wax to maintain the tarnish.

 WARNING ABOUT VIKING KNIT BRACELETS.
 IS VIKING KNIT STRONG?

 As my customer you need to know about Viking knit bracelets.
 Viking knit takes hours to weave, is extremely strong, durable and will wear beautifully provided you don’t put it into a vise grip to crush it.